 - We ask that you ensure your group knows that Edinburgh's Old Town is a busy place and that pupils will have to be aware of other pedestrians.
-Road works and diversions may mean we have to alter the tour on the day. - This tour can serve as a useful introductory experience to a project on 'Mary, Queen of Scots', or as a finale to your project.
+Road works and diversions may mean we have to alter the tour on the day. - This tour can serve as a useful introductory experience to a 'Jacobites' project, or as a finale to your project.
 The pupils do not have to have any prior knowledge before they come on the tour.